PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Experiments

 \subsection{Sleep Stage Classification}

-For sleep stage classification, we use the pre-processed expanded Sleep-EDF Database \citep{sleep_edf_expanded, physionet} from a study by \citet{sleep_edf_preprocessed}.
+For sleep stage classification, we use the pre-processed expanded Sleep-EDF Database \cite{sleep_edf_expanded, physionet} from a study by Eldele et al. \cite{sleep_edf_preprocessed}.
 The dataset contains 30-second segments of the Fpz-Cz channel with a sampling rate of 100 Hz, comprising a total of 195,479 segments of EEG data.
 Each 30-second segment belongs to one of five annotated categories: wake, rapid eye movement (REM), non-REM stage 1, non-REM stage 2, or non-REM stages 3 and 4 combined.
 We z-score normalize each 30-second segment, and we window each segment into 4-second frames with 2 seconds of overlap, resulting into 14 frames for each segment.

 We pre-train our models using all 195,479 EEG segments.
 We use the 14-frame sequences as our input for a three-layer CNN encoder with output channels $[128, 128, 128, 128]$, kernel sizes $[10, 8, 4]$, strides of $[5, 5, 3]$, and paddings of $[3, 2, 1]$.
-Each convolution is followed by layer normalization, a GeLU nonlinearity, and dropout.
+Each convolution is followed by layer normalization, a GELU nonlinearity, and dropout.
 The third CNN layer is followed by average pooling with a kernel size of 5 before dropout.
 We randomly split the EEG segments for pre-training into a training and validation set in a ratio of 80:20 segments.

 We fine-tune our models for sleep stage classification using 10-fold cross-validation at the test subject-level on the 78 test subjects of the dataset.
 Each training fold is split into training and validation sets at the test subject-level in a ratio of 80:20 test subjects.
 Similar to Sec. \ref{subsec_har_experiments}, we use the validation UAF1 score as our training criterion, and the testing UAF1 score is computed from an aggregate confusion matrix across all test folds.
-For further details on the training hyperparameters, see Appendix \ref{sec_appendix_training_hyperparameters}.
+For further details on the training hyperparameters, see Appendix B in the supplementary material.